-Academic Counseling Center for Excellence in the Social Science (ACCESS) is the new student success center for the College of Social Sciences, located in Clark Hall 240.
-All COSS students and interested students are invited to stop by the Center for general education advising, help with changing majors, academic policy related questions, meeting with peer advisors, and/or attending various regularly scheduled presentations and workshops.
-Looking for academic advice or maybe just some tips about how to navigate your way around SJSU?
+Academic Counseling Center for Excellence in the Social Science (ACCESS) is the student success center for the College of Social Sciences.
+Both current COSS students and those students interested in minoring or majoring in a social sciences degree program are invited to stop by ACCESS for general education advising and/or help with changing majors, and to have academic policy-related questions answered.
+We also offer tutoring and support in social sciences statistics and writing.
+Are you a COSS student in need of some academic advice or perhaps need some tips about how to navigate your way around SJSU?
+Looking for a quiet place to study?
 Check out the COSS Student Success Center!
-It's also a great place to study.